-Try to avoid judgment when talking to tamariki and rangatahi so they feel comfortable coming to you when they need support.
-Get them in the habit of discussing how they feel when they go online and engage in gaming.
+Try to avoid judgment when talking to young people, so they feel comfortable coming to you when they need support.
+Get your child in the habit of discussing how they feel when they go online and engage in gaming.
 This can help them develop the skills to express when something doesn't feel right.